pvcraven/advancedgamedesign/source/assignments/2d_assignment_1/index.rst

 Create a MS Word report with:

-* Screenshot of your five assets in Aesprite
+* Screenshot of your five assets in Aseprite
-* Screenshot of your tiles in Aesprite
+* Screenshot of your tiles in Aseprite
 * Screenshot of your scene showing tilemap and items placed